PatrickKyei/exception/_posts/2023-02-09-why-you-have-to-build-consistency-to-achieve-any-goal-you-set.md

 title: CONSISTENCY Do You Really Need It?
 This Will Help You Decide!
 date: 2023-02-09 07:30:00 +00
 categories: [Consitency, Goals]
+tags: [consistency, goals, momemtum]
+image: /assets/img/a-little-progress-each-day.jpg
-tags: [consistency, goals, momemtum]   # TAG names should always be lowercase
+# TAG names should always be lowercase
 ---

 ![a little progress each day](/assets/img/a-little-progress-each-day.jpg)